 The Japanese cherry blossom, or sakura, has long been adored by people across the globe.
 It is regarded as a symbol of renewal, vitality, and beauty.
 During the spring season of each year, thousands travel to Japan to view the wondrous spectacle of these white or pink flowers blooming en masse.

-Update: The latest forecast has been released (March 22)!
-Blooming dates are slightly ahead this year.
+Update: The latest forecast has been released (April 12)!
+Blooming dates have arrived ahead this year.
 Please check again for updates on the 2018 forecast in many major cities of Japan, including Tokyo, Osaka, and Kyoto.

 Japanese families also eagerly await this time.
 Many attend cherry blossom festivals or simply enjoy hanami, the tradition of viewing and enjoying the beauty of the cherry blossom.
 Many people indulge in picnics beneath the blooming cherry trees.